-76. The meeting was chaired by Mr. Luay Shabaneh, Regional Director, United Nations Population Fund, and the speakers were Ms. Nada El-Agizy, Director for Sustainable Development and International Cooperation at the League of Arab States, and Ms. Karima El-Korri, Chief of the Population and Social Development

-Division and head of the 2030 Agenda for Sustainable Development Unit at ESCWA.

-77. Ms. El-Agizy discussed the challenges that impede development in several Arab countries, as well as the role of the Secretariat of the League of Arab States in implementing the 2030 Agenda for Sustainable Development.
+- 35. The meeting was chaired by Mr. Luay Shabaneh, Regional Director, United Nations Population Fund, and the speakers were Ms. Nada El-Agizy, Director for Sustainable Development and International Cooperation at the League of Arab States, and Ms. Karima El-Korri, Chief of the Population and Social Development Division and Head of the 2030 Agenda for Sustainable Development Unit at ESCWA. - 36.
+Ms. El-Agizy discussed the challenges impeding development in several Arab countries, as well as the role of the Secretariat of the League of Arab States in implementing the 2030 Agenda for Sustainable Development.
 She pointed to the need to support Arab development efforts and to set out a unified Arab vision on implementing the Sustainable Development Goals by fostering cooperation with Arab and international stakeholders.
 This would have a positive impact on citizens and their standard of living.
 Ms. El-Agizy also stressed the importance of outreach to civil society organizations and the private sector as key development partners.
-She pointed out that the Secretariat of the League of Arab States had taken the initiative to establish a sustainable development and international cooperation with regional and international organizations.

-78. Ms. El-Korri gave a presentation on the follow-up and review process and its national, regional and global dimensions, with a focus on the principles of national ownership, inclusiveness, participation, transparency and the achievement of results.
+She pointed out that the Secretariat of the League of Arab States had taken the initiative to establish a sustainable development and international cooperation department to respond to the needs of Arab countries and strengthen cooperation with regional and international organizations. - 37.
+Ms. El-Korri gave a presentation on the follow-up and review process and its national, regional and global dimensions, with a focus on the principles of national ownership, inclusiveness, participation, transparency and the achievement of results.
 She also focused on national review mechanisms and the drafting of thematic and regional reports.
 She touched upon the role of the Arab Forum for Sustainable Development as a regional platform that can facilitate dialogue among various stakeholders and bring consistency to regional policy and approaches aimed at implementing the 2030 Agenda.
 Ms. El-Korri stressed the importance of follow-up and review in awareness-raising, advocacy, experience-sharing, providing data and improving the quality thereof, and analysing progress made so that achievements can be assessed, obstacles identified and implementation accelerated.
-She provided an overview of the high-level political forum on sustainable development, to be held in New York in July 2016, to which the findings and recommendations of the regional forums will be submitted, including the key messages from the 2016 Arab Forum on Sustainable Development.
+She provided an overview of the High-level Political Forum on Sustainable Development, to be held in New York in July 2016, to which the findings and recommendations of the regional forums would be submitted, including the key messages from the 2016 Arab Forum on Sustainable Development.